brightcove/brightcove-player-sdk-ios-omniture/README.md

 1. On the "Build Settings" tab of your application target:
     * Ensure that BCOVAMC headers are in your application's "Header Search Path".
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
-1. Install Adobe Video Heartbeat library v1.4.0, following their [directions][adobeheartbeat].
+1. Install Adobe Video Heartbeat library v1.4.1.2, including VideoHeartbeat and AdobeAnalyticsPlugin, following their [directions][adobeheartbeat].
 1. Install Adobe Mobile Service library v4.3.0, following their [directions][adobemobileservice]

 [cocoapods]: http://cocoapods.org